PaddlePaddle/PaddleRec/README_en.md

 <img align="center" src="doc/imgs/rec-overview-en.png">
 <p>

-- Recommendation system is the key to help users get information of interest efficiently in the era of explosive growth of Internet information
+- Recommendation system is the key to help users get useful infomation from big data.

-- The recommendation system is also a silver bullet to help the product attract users, retain users, increase user stickiness and improve user conversion.
+- Recommendation system is also a silver bullet to attract users, retain users, increase user stickiness and improve user conversion.

-- Excellent recommendation system can help the product establish a good reputation, and help the product gain market share

-  > It can be said that who can master and make good use of the recommendation system, who can get the first chance in the fierce competition of information distribution.
+  > Who can better use the recommendation system, who can gain more advantage in the fierce competition.
   >
-  > At the same time, there are many problems that perplex the developers of the recommendation system, such as: huge data volume, complex model structure, inefficient distributed training environment, demanding online deployment requirements, all of which are too numerous to enumerate.
+  > At the same time, there are many problems in the process of using the recommendation system, such as: huge data volume, complex model structure, inefficient distributed training environment, demanding online deployment requirements, and so on.

 <h2 align="center">What is PaddleRec ?</h2>

-- A quick start tool of search & recommendation model based on [PaddlePaddle](https://www.paddlepaddle.org.cn/documentation/docs/en/beginners_guide/index_en.html)
+- A quick start tool of search & recommendation algorithm based on [PaddlePaddle](https://www.paddlepaddle.org.cn/documentation/docs/en/beginners_guide/index_en.html)
-- The whole process solution of recommendation system for beginners, developers and researchers
+- The complete solution of recommendation system for beginners, developers and researchers
-- Complete recommendation algorithm library including content understanding, matching, recall, ranking, multi-task, re-rank etc.
+- Recommendation algorithm library including content-understanding, matching, recall, ranking, multi-task, re-rank etc.

     |         Type          |                                 Algorithm                                 |  CPU  |   GPU   | Parameter-Server | Multi-GPU | Paper                                                                                                                                                                                                       |